-41. Internal Audit function: The internal audit function should assess the adequacy and effectiveness of the risk management process regarding climate risk.
+45. Internal audit function: The internal audit function should assess the adequacy and effectiveness of the risk management process.
 This review should determine if all material climate risks were assessed and whether the internal processes and controls are robust, making recommendations where deficiencies are identified.